PennyLaneAI/catalyst/README.md

 ## Installation

-Catalyst is officially supported on Linux and macOS, on both x86_64 and aarch64 platforms, and pre-built binaries are being distributed via the Python Package Index (PyPI) for Python versions 3.9 and higher.
+Catalyst is officially supported on Linux (aarch64/arm64, x86_64) and macOS (aarch64/arm64, x86_64) platforms,
+and pre-built binaries are being distributed via the Python Package Index (PyPI) for Python versions 3.9 and higher.
 To install it, simply run the following ``pip`` command:

 ```console